matsumoto23/FalCAuN-with-SGA/README.md

 ./run-RERS.sh && ./run-AT-all.sh && ./run-CC-all.sh
 ```

-Since runnning all the benchmarks for AT and CC takes long time, you can also reproduce the results of some selected benchmarks with the command:
+Since running all the benchmarks for AT and CC takes a long time, you can also reproduce the results of some selected benchmarks with the command:
 ```sh
 ./run-AT-selected.sh && ./run-CC-selected.sh
 ```